Ranveer Singh

-Ranveer Singh Bhavnani (/hns/; born 6 July 1985) is an Indian actor who predominantly works in Hindi films.
-He is the recipient of several awards, including five Filmfare Awards.
-Singh is among the highest-paid Indian actors and has been featured in Forbes Indias Celebrity 100 list since 2012.
+Ranveer Singh Bhavnani (/sd/; born 6 July 1985) is an Indian actor who predominantly works in Hindi films.
+Known for his work in a variety of genres, he has received several accolades, including five Filmfare Awards.
+Singh is among India's highest-paid actors and has been featured in Forbes India's Celebrity 100 list since 2012.

 After graduating from Indiana University Bloomington, he made his acting debut with a leading role in Yash Raj Films' romantic comedy Band Baaja Baaraat (2010), winning the Filmfare Award for Best Male Debut.
-He gained praise for playing a melancholic thief in the drama Lootera (2013) and established himself as a leading actor through his multiple collaborations with Sanjay Leela Bhansali's period dramas Goliyon Ki Raasleela Ram-Leela (2013) and Bajirao Mastani (2015).
-Singh received widespread critical acclaim for his portrayal of Sultan Alauddin Khalji in Bhansali's Padmaavat (2018) with the latter emerging as his highest-grossing release and earning him Filmfare Critics Award for Best Actor.
+He gained praise for playing a melancholic thief in the drama Lootera (2013) and established himself as a leading actor through his multiple period dramas with Sanjay Leela Bhansali that included Goliyon Ki Raasleela Ram-Leela (2013), Bajirao Mastani (2015), and Padmaavat (2018).
+Singh received widespread critical acclaim for his portrayals of Peshwa Bajirao I and Sultan Alauddin Khalji in the last two, winning the Filmfare Award for Best Actor and the Filmfare Critics Award for Best Actor respectively.

-He had further commercial success in the action film Simmba (2018), Singh's performances as an aspiring rapper in the musical drama Gully Boy (2019) and Kapil Dev in the sports film 83 (2021) earned him two Filmfare Awards for Best Actor.
-This success was followed by two commercially unsuccessful films, he starred in Karan Johar's romantic comedy Rocky Aur Rani Kii Prem Kahaani (2023) which earned him another Best Actor nomination at Filmfare.
+He achieved further commercial success with the titular role in the action film Simmba (2018), a role he later reprised in Rohit Shetty's Cop Universe.
+Singh received two more Filmfare Best Actor Awards for his performances in the musical drama Gully Boy (2019), and the sports film 83 (2021).
+Following a brief period of career fluctuations, he earned renewed commercial success with the romantic comedy Rocky Aur Rani Kii Prem Kahaani (2023), and the two-part spy thriller epic Dhurandhar (2025) and Dhurandhar: The Revenge (2026), both of which rank among Indian cinema's top five highest earners.

 In addition to films, he is a prominent endorser for several brands and products.
-He also ventured into singing, with songs and rap in his film Gully Boy (2019).
-He is married to his frequent co-star Deepika Padukone, with whom he has a daughter.
+He also ventured into music, contributing to the soundtrack of Gully Boy.
+He is married to his frequent co-star Deepika Padukone, with whom he has two daughters.
 Off-screen, he is known for his flamboyant fashion sense.